 It is a different matter if the mailing you received was due to a mistake by the company.
 In these circumstances, Georgia law regarding “unjust enrichment” obligates you to return the item paid for by another customer.
 The company, however, will have to pay postage and handling or make arrangements to pick it up.

-If you receive unordered merchandise and have problems with billing, you may contact the Georgia Department of Law's Consumer Protection Unit.
+If you receive unordered merchandise and have problems with billing, you may contact the Georgia Department of Law's Consumer Protection Division.